A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: An alternative proof of correctness for Fitch's algorithm

 respectively.
 In the following paragraphs we introduce all of the components that we will need to construct a primal-dual algorithm emulating Algorithm~\ref{algo::Fitch}.
 To this end, we will make frequent use of the complementary slackness conditions associated with the LP relaxation of Formulation~\ref{form::btps} and Formulation~\ref{form::btpsDual}:

 For specific assumptions on the values of dual variables we provide some sufficient conditions for the local optimality of our primal and dual variables derived from complementary slackness that we will use throughout this article to prove the correctness of our algorithms.
 For a phylogenetic tree $T$ of $\Gamma$ and a character $C:\Gamma\to S_p$, with a little abuse of notation we say that a function $C':V(T)\to 2^{S_p}$ is an extension of $C$ from $\Gamma$ to $V(T)$.
-Such an extension $C'$ coincides with the notion of an extension in the definition of the SPS only if $C'(v)$ is a singleton character state for all $v\in V(T)$.
-It will be useful throughout this article to think of extensions of characters $C$ of $\Gamma$ as constructed by taking unions and intersections of the singleton character states of $\Gamma$, which will become more apparent in the next section.
+Such an extension $C'$ coincides with the notion of an extension in the definition of the SPS only if $C'(v)$ is a singleton character state for all $v\in V(T)$. \CorrB{Otherwise, we call $C'$ a \emph{set-extension} of $C$ from $\Gamma$ to $V(T)$.} It will be useful throughout this article to think of extensions of characters $C$ of $\Gamma$ as constructed by taking unions and intersections of the singleton character states of $\Gamma$, which will become more apparent in the next section.